dtorpy/Project2_Aaron_Danielle/README.md

 Sources:
 https://www.epa.gov/ghgreporting/data-sets
-Emmisions by Fuel and Data Type
-This included 2 data sources
+Emmisions by Fuel and Data Type this included 2 data sources

 Database Type:
 Relational Database because we want to join on facility id